EleniSkouroupathi/CV/README.md

 # Eleni Skouroupathi

-An enthusiastic individual with a passion for all things software.
-How it works, how it is made, and most importantly, how to make it.
-I have come to possess a keen affinity for design on all levels: from a beautiful UI/UX to well written design pattern.
-Actively seeking a developer role.
+A quirky/geeky individual with a passion for all things tech.
+I studied civil engineering at university, but decided to go into software development as I loved the feeling of being able to instantly transform a project with nothing more than my keyboard.
+Actively seeking a junior developer role.

 ## Code Examples